Fighting for Housing in Salem: Our Legislative Priorities

 What it does: Allows qualifying cities to use the one-time UGB expansion provided for in SB 1537 (2024) for housing for seniors of moderate and lower incomes or for manufactured home parks.

-Why it matters: While housing for senior Oregonians with moderate and lower incomes and manufactured home park housing opportunities are needed, we would rather see these protected and encouraged inside existing UGBs, and as part of the UGB expansion already allowed by SB 1537.
+Why it matters: While housing for senior Oregonians with moderate and lower incomes and manufactured home park housing opportunities are definitely needed, we would rather see these protected and encouraged inside existing UGBs, closer to the things we need every day, like stores, schools, and transit, and as part of UGB expansions already allowed by SB 1537.

 HB 4036: Affordable housing preservation